kwirke/fp-ts-kata/README.md

 # Code kata for `fp-ts`

+This fork is a translation of [YBogomolov/fp-ts-kata](https://github.com/YBogomolov/fp-ts-kata).
+All credit goes to him.

 This repository stores a kata for functional TypeScript using the [fp-ts](https://github.com/gcanti/fp-ts) library.

 How to use this repository: